AndreasChristianson/aoc-2023/README.md

   - too much build-your-own-helper mindset
 - COBOL
   - After spending an hour, I was still researching out how to read records from a text file.
+- zig
+  - The error messages are difficult to parse
+  - Limited ide support
+  - No ecosystem of answers